-Tiny specs of dust formed billions of years ago tell us about the birth of our entire solar system19/05/2020 By BGS Press
+Tiny specks of dust formed billions of years ago tell us about the birth of our entire solar system

-Scientists trace dust found in meteorites using new methods
+Scientists trace dust found in meteorites using new methods.19/05/2020 By BGS Press

 It is the first time that scientists have been able to show the age of this type of dust using a radioactive clock powered by the decay of aluminium-26; a radioactive isotope which can serve as naturally-occurring atomic clock, helping to date some of the earliest events in the solar system.

 These discoveries are significant because they enable scientists to record the transformation of our solar system from a gassy disc into a planetary system.

 Tim Gregory, a post-doctoral researcher at the University of Bristol has been researching meteorites for five years in collaboration with BGS and London’s Natural History Museum (NHM).
 He recently featured in BBC Four’s The Sky at Night.